MILAN SPECIAL SCHOOL DISTRICT

 TEMPERAMENT (Personal Traits)

-1. Adapts to performing a variety of duties, often changing from one task to another of a different nature without loss of efficiency or composure.
+1. Adaptability to performing a variety of duties, often changing from one task to another of a different nature without loss of efficiency or composure.

-2. Adapts to accepting responsibility for the direction, control, or planning of an activity.
+2. Adaptability to accepting responsibility for the direction, control, or planning of an activity.

-4. Adapts to making generalizations, evaluations, or decisions based on sensory or judgmental criteria.
+4. Adaptability to making generalizations, evaluations, or decisions based on sensory or judgmental criteria.

 CAPACITY AND ABILITY REQUIREMENTS